cleitonsouza01/trade/docs/commissions_and_taxes.md

         return {'name of the daytrade tax': 2}
 ```

-All you need is to change the object in the OperationContainer for your
+All you need is to change the tax manager object in the OperationContainer
-own tax manager:
+for your own tax manager:

 ```python
 my_container = OperationContainer()